SW USA – The Best Road Trip Destinations

 Other Road Trip Posts

-This is my fourth road trip post from this Year of the Road Trip.
+This is my fourth road trip post from this Year of the Road Trip, and we did another in 2021.
 The others are:

 - A Summer 2020 Road Trip Around the Southwest USA (our first trip)